 Certain mutations that are commonly identified in children with acute myeloid leukemia might also have an effect on overall survival.
 For example, nucleophosmin (NPM1) mutation can be associated with a favorable outcome, whereas mixed-lineage leukemia (MLL) mutations can be associated with a poor prognosis.

 Clinical Presentation of Pediatric Leukemias

-Fever is also common in acute myeloid leukemia and is usually a consequence to an infectious disease.
-Therefore, patients might present with cough, shortness of breath and chest pain which are signs of pulmonary infection.
+Fever is also common in acute myeloid leukemia and is usually a consequence to an infectious disease; therefore, patients might present with a cough, shortness of breath and chest pain which are signs of pulmonary infection.
 Meningitis can also happen in patients with acute myeloid leukemia.

 Patients with acute myeloid leukemia can present with lymphadenopathy, and hepatosplenomegaly, similar to ALL.
 Mediastinal masses are usually rare in acute myeloid leukemia compared to ALL.

 Another important distinctive feature of acute myeloid leukemia from ALL is bone pain and arthritis.
 While ALL patients commonly complain of arthritis, especially those with B-cell ALL, patients with acute myeloid leukemia rarely develop bone pain or arthritis.